-In addition, the clinical trial requirements of the FDA, EMA and other regulatory agencies and the criteria these regulators use to determine the safety and efficacy of a product candidate are determined according to the type, complexity, novelty and intended use and market of the potential products.
-The regulatory approval process for novel product candidates, such as our novel multi-VST cell therapy, can be more complex and consequently more expensive and take longer than for other, better known or extensively studied pharmaceutical or other product candidates.
-There are currently no FDA or EMA-approved cell-based therapies for the treatment of viral diseases, including those that our product candidates are designed to target.
+In addition, the clinical trial requirements of the FDA, the European Medicines Agency, or the EMA, and other regulatory agencies and the criteria these regulators use to determine the safety and efficacy of a product candidate are determined according to the type, complexity, novelty and intended use and market of the potential products.
+The regulatory approval process for novel product candidates, such as our novel multi-VST-cell therapy, can be more complex and consequently more expensive and take longer than for other, better known or extensively studied pharmaceutical or other product candidates.
+There are currently no FDA approved cell-based therapies for the treatment of viral diseases, including those that our product candidates are designed to target.
 Moreover, our product candidates may not perform successfully in clinical trials or may be associated with adverse events.